 Marleen Seilheimer - raced in the Volkswagen Polo Cup in 2006 and 2007, in Germany.
 She was 16th in the championship in 2006, and tenth in 2007.
 The following year, she drove a Honda Civic for the Honda Junior Team in the VLN, and entered the Nürburgring 24 Hours.
 Her team-mates were Christian Caron, Jorge Altmann and Daniel Ortmann.
 They do not appear to have finished.
 This was Marleen’s last notable competitive outing, but she has stayed involved in motorsport, and works in media relations for the Sauber Formula One team.

 Patricija Stalidzane - former karter who started racing cars in 2018.
 She is racing in the Central Europe Clio Cup for FSR Performance.
-At the time of writing, her best result has been a tenth place at the Red Bull Ring.
+She did a parth-season and her best result has been a tenth place at the Red Bull Ring.
 Prior to this, she competed in karting at a national level from 2011, having begun at the age of seven in her brother’s kart.
 Previously, she was set on becoming a ballet dancer.
 She is a German national but was born in Latvia.

 (Image from http://www.leblogauto.com/2006/03/schumachre.html)